 The software checks your work against sources on the Internet and documents stored on the TurnitinUK database.
+It creates an ‘Originality Report’ so that it is possible for your tutor to see what percentage of your assignment is unoriginal content along with the original source to ensure that references are correct.
 The software keeps a copy of your work for the sole purpose of checking against future submissions by others.

 Your module tutor and any other staff who have the responsibility of assessing you.
 Other Roehampton staff will be able to view your work if work submitted in one module is found to have similarities with work submitted on another module.
 Requests may be made to view an anonymised copy of your work by other institutions subscribing to the software if they suspect plagiarism.

-If you do need further help or assistance with using TurnitinUK you can pop into the ground floor of the LRC and speak to a StudyZone adviser.
+If you need further help or assistance with using TurnitinUK, you can contact the eLearning Services team in the following ways: